js-dan/js-dan/README.md

 Enthusiast of the best web & mobile development technologies.

-Learning about python and javascript ecosytem and stepping up to be a fullstack developer :rocket:
+Learning about python and javascript ecosystem and stepping me up to become a fullstack developer :rocket: